TheRaytracers/freecad-povray-render/doc/quickstart.md

 * povray.exe (Linux)
 * pvengine.exe (Windows)

-It is important to write the hole path into the textfield for example
+It is important to write the hole path into the textfield for example (standard paths):

-* usr/bin/povray (Linux)
+* /usr/bin/povray (Linux)
 * ???

 For the executable options in the next field you should take

 * +P +A

 +P causes POV-Ray to show the rendered image.
 +A is for Antialiasing - this is optional.

 If the raytracing workbench works with these settings, the macro should do also.

 ## Usage
 Create a model with the part workbench.
 The macro takes your actual view on the model, so pan your view how you would like the rendering.
 Now you can [Start the Macro](#startTheMacro).
-After that, select / create the file where you want to save the POVray code.
+After that, select / create the file where you want to save the POV-ray code.
 Now the macro creates the POVray code and start the POVray.
 If you have many no CSG object the creation of the code can take a while.
-POVray opens a windows with the rendering result.
-To close this window, click on the windows:
+POV-ray opens a windows with the rendering result.
+To close this window, click on the window.

 <a name="startTheMacro"></a>
 ## Start the Macro